Shrey-Viradiya/Shrey-Viradiya/README.md

 ## Hi there 👋

 I'm Shrey Viradiya, a computer science and engineering student.
 I'm the technical head at Computer Society of India Student Chapter, Institute of Technology, Nirma University 😉.
-I will be joining Goldman Sachs as Summer Analyst at Engineering division of Bangalore office 😃.
+I have joined Goldman Sachs as Summer Analyst at Engineering division of Bangalore office 😃.

 Please explore my repositories and feel free to give feedback.